AdrianDevs/go-htmx/README.md

 $ templ generate --watch --proxy="http://localhost:8080" --cmd="go run ."
 ```

-### WGO
+## WGO

 Live reload for Go apps.
 Watch arbitrary files and respond with arbitrary commands.
 It supports running multiple invocations in parallel.

+**WGO can be used as an alternative to Templ watch or Air.**

-#### Setup
+### Setup

 ```sh
 $ go install github.com/bokwoon95/wgo@latest